The Shield – Immune Factors

 Quercetin is a well researched flavonoid.
 It is found in many plants and foods, such as red wine, onions, green tea, apples, berries and Ginkgo biloba.

-Like some other flavonoids, Quercetin has antioxidant and anti-carcinogenic properties.
-Quercetin is also neuroactive and has liver-protective qualities.
+Like some other flavonoids, quercetin has a wide array of health benefits.
 It is synergistic with other flavonoids, enhancing their properties.

 Taurine is an amino acid, a chemical that is a required building block of protein.
-Taurine is found in large amounts in the brain, retina, heart, and platelet blood cells called.
 The best food sources of taurine are meat and fish.

 Piperine is the alkaloid responsible for the pungency of black pepper, Piper Nigrum.
 Piperine can inhibit key liver enzymes that would otherwise break down other molecules faster.
 Due to this, it is ingested alongside supplements to increase their absorption rates.